Creative professionals see technology—both hardware and software—as essential to performing their jobs.

 The general attitude, according to the study, is that creatives are not worried about these technologies taking over their jobs because creativity, they believe, is profoundly human.

-“Creatives were on the fence when it came to AI just a few months ago,” said Chris Duffey, senior manager of AI strategic development at Adobe, in an exclusive interview with CMO by Adobe.
+“Creatives were on the fence when it came to AI just a few months ago,” said Chris Duffey, senior manager of AI strategic development at Adobe, in an exclusive interview with CMO.com.
 “Today they realize that AI is in much of the technology they’re already using, and it’s making things more intuitive than previously perceived.”

 Seventy-four percent of respondents noted that they spend more than half their time on tedious, uncreative tasks, which is where they see the most potential for AI and machine learning.

 “I think there’s been an overemphasis on the tech piece over the past couple of years, and today we are at a place with AI where creatives can get back to that core, instinctual affinity for creating and being makers,” Duffey said.
 “AI is going to allow them to move from creatives to creators.”